openshift/installer/docs/user/openstack/install_upi.md

 ### Update Bootstrap Ignition

-We need to set the bootstrap hostname explicitly.
+We need to set the bootstrap hostname explicitly, and in the case of OpenStack using self-signed certificate, the CA cert file.
 The IPI installer does this automatically, but for now UPI does not.

-We will update the ignition to create the following file:
+We will update the ignition to create the following files:

 **`/etc/hostname`**: